s2t2/tweet-analysis-2020/app/retweet_graphs_v2/DEPLOYING.md

 git push heroku-5 botz:master -f
 ```

-Then turn on the dynos.
+Then turn on the dynos, "Performance-M" tier might be ok, hopefully don't need "Performance-L".